Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Orobanchaceae >>> Orobanche cooperi

 Orobanche cooperi

 LEAVES: No green leaves.
-Purplish-brown bracts on flowering stalk are short, elyptic.
+Purplish-brown bracts on flowering stalk are short, elliptic.

 FLOWERS: Dark purple to brown flowering stalk appears briefly above ground in spring time.
 Purple flowers are two-lipped.

-PERENNIAL HERB: Parasitic on roots of bursages and possibly other desert shrubs mostly in the aster family.
+ANNUAL HERB: Parasitic on roots of bursages, salt bush and possibly other desert shrubs.
 Appears above ground during spring flowering periods.

 UNARMED.